isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/ad-tags/vastvpaid-validator.md

 # VAST/VPAID Validator {#vast-vpaid-validator}

-The &nbsp;VAST tag validator will automatically scan a 3rd party ad tag during the Upload or Select a Video process:
+The  VAST tag validator will automatically scan a 3rd party ad tag during the Upload or Select a Video process:

 [ ![Video Uploader](assets/video-uploader-1024x243.png)](assets/video-uploader.png)

-&nbsp;

 Once validated, you will see a VAST Tag Errors & Warnings modal indicating any potential issues with your ad tag.